Nikvand/Nikvand/README.md

 - 👋 Hi, I’m @Nikvand
 - 👀 I’m interested in ML, Data Science and Hardware
-- 🌱 I’m currently learning Julia!
+- 🌱 I’m currently learning Snowflake!
 - 💞️ I’m looking to collaborate on cool ML and data analytics projects
 - 📫 How to reach me?🤔🤔🤔
 <!---